Go to content

 • Declaration vote

-Any vote that requires the elector to sign a declaration instead of being marked off the authorised roll.
-Ballot papers are enclosed in an envelope bearing the printed declaration signed by the elector.
-Includes absent, enrolment, postal and other special vote categories.
+Any vote that requires the voter to sign a declaration instead of being marked off the authorised roll.
+Ballot papers are enclosed in an envelope bearing the printed declaration signed by the voter.
+Includes postal, enrolment and other special vote categories.

 • Declared facility